bpmnServer/bpmn-server/README.md

 Demo Application(Express or NestJS) , provides a complete implementation of users management using Passport and MongoDB

-# Application Integration

-`bpmn-server` is intended to be integrated into your application[see](./docs/customization.md)

 # Full Demo Web Application

 We Provide a full demo @ https://bpmn.omniworkflow.com